intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 ## 5. Create the PyTorch Estimator

-We could simply create a PyTorch estimator, the Orca Estimator will replicate the model on each node in the cluster, feed the data partition on each node to the local model replica, and synchronize model parameters using various backend technologies.
+We could simply create a PyTorch estimator, and the Orca Estimator will replicate the model on each node in the cluster, feed the data partition on each node to the local model replica, and synchronize model parameters using various backend technologies.

 ```python
 from bigdl.orca.learn.pytorch import Estimator